Financial Information for 2014-2015

 Financial Aid.
 Walla Walla University assumes that each graduate student has the primary obligation for his/her educational costs.
 For students unable to meet this obligation while attending Walla Walla University, financial aid is available in the form of student employment, long-term loans, grants, and scholarships.
 Interest rates for long-term loans are low and repayment does not begin until after a student leaves a full-time graduate program.
-Grants and scholarships are gifts and do not need to be repaid.
 In order to receive maximum financial assistance, students should plan their finances for the entire academic school year several months prior to the first quarter of enrollment.
 Financial counselors are available to provide help in financial planning, applying for financial aid, and in developing plans for payment.
 The Federal Government now requires that the college have a copy of the baccalaureate transcript prior to disbursements of financial aid to graduate students.
 Adding or dropping a class on or before the tenth day of the quarter may affect a student’s Financial Aid package.

-Federal Stafford Loan Program.
-Graduate students may borrow up to $20,500 per year at an annual interest rate not to exceed 8.25%.
+Federal Direct Loan Program.
+Graduate students may borrow up to $20,500 per year.
+Interest rate on the Federal Direct Loan is determined by the federal government each year.
 Principal repayment begins six months after the student ceases to be enrolled at least half-time.
-Loan fees of about up to 4% are deducted from the loan amount before the funds are issued to WWU.
-The US Government may subsidize some of the interest while the student is in school; the student is responsible for the balance and may either make payments or have the interest added to the principal of the loan.
-Students receiving a Federal Stafford Loan will need to complete a separate application form, the FAFSA (Free Application for Federal Student Aid).
-Students are encouraged to complete and submit the FAFSA via the internet at: www.fafsa.ed.gov.
+Loan origination and guarantee insurance fees are deducted from the loan amount before funds are issued to WWU.
+The student is responsible for the interest and may either make payments on the interest or have it added to the principal of the loan.
+Students receiving a Federal Direct Loan will need to complete a separate application form, the FAFSA (Free Application for Federal Student Aid) via the internet at: www.fafsa.ed.gov.
+Graduate students applying for financial aid must also complete a WWU Graduate Financial Aid Application at: www.sfs.wallawalla.edu/application.
+Students sign an on-line Master Promissory Note when they first borrow under this program.
+No further promissory note is required for any additional loans taken out during the next 10 years.
+Borrowers must also complete the Entrance Loan Counseling on-line.

 Payment Plans.
 The University is not able to finance student accounts.
 However, several payment plans are available and may be arranged through the Student Financial Services.